 Day 10: After a well-deserved later start you will be transferred to Kihihi airstrip for your scheduled flight to Entebbe.
 On arrival, you will be met and either transferred to your overnight accommodation, or head straight to checkin for your homeward flight connection.

-Day 11: For those staying overnight there is the option of a second canoe trip for Shoebill early morning (cost not included) before a final transfer to Entebbe international to connect with your homeward flight, or on to your next adventure with Trai at Zimanga, South Africa.
+Day 11: For those staying overnight there is the option of a second canoe trip for Shoebill and other swamp birds, otters etc (cost not included) before a final transfer to Entebbe international to connect with your homeward flight, or on to your next adventure with Trai at one of our other top African destinations!

 Your Most Asked Question: How Close Will We Get To The Gorillas?